spxbhuhb/adaptive/doc/internals/actual-ui-update.md

 * layout independent updates
 * layout dependent updates

-## Layout independent updates

-Layout independent updates are applied immediately, by `genPatchInternal` of the UI fragment.
+Layout independent updates are applied immediately, by `genPatchInternal`.

 These do not use the results of the layout calculations but include padding, margin and border which have an effect on the calculations.

-## Layout dependent updates

 Layout dependent updates have to be optimized as layout is a CPU heavy process.